cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     :::info

     `gp_etcd_namespace` is the namespace configuration for the cluster.
-For on-premises deployments, use the default configuration of `gp_etcd_namespace`.
+For physical machine deployments, use the default configuration of `gp_etcd_namespace`.

     :::